 THE SCOTTISH LAW COMMISSION: DISCUSSION PAPER ON DAMAGES FOR PERSONAL INJURY (NO.174) – FEBRUARY 2022 – PART 2

-Further complexities arise with reference to trusts and whether the court’s discretion within s13 extends to placing damages in trust for a child.
-If it does extend, it would follow that the type of trust would be required to be specified.
-There is subsequently discussion of personal injury trusts (“PIT”) and whether independent oversight should be a requirement.
-There is uncertainty within s10 of the 1995 Act, especially in relation to application of parents and guardians setting up a PIT for a child.
-There is currently no independent oversight for personal injury trusts for personal injury damages awarded to children, including the choice of Trustee(s).
-Despite this, it is highlighted that this may not be necessary, at least not in all cases.
+Trusts pose complexities.
+Does the court’s discretion in section 13 extend to placing damages in trust for a child?
+If so, the type of trust must be specified.
+Personal injury trusts (“PIT”) and independent oversight are discussed.
+Uncertainty exists regarding parents and guardians setting up PIT for a child.
+Currently, there’s no independent oversight for personal injury trusts for children, including trustee choice.
+However, this may not be necessary in all cases.

 In conclusion, the Discussion Paper presents areas for potential reform.
 The Commission will review responses to shape the final Report, containing recommendations for the Scottish Parliament.
 The impact on the legal and insurance sectors remains to be seen.
 Gildeas may have opportunities to extend their involvement in different case types and broaden their client base, leading to innovative business practices.